You can make this silky and tangy homemade lemon curd with only 4 ingredients! The perfect filling for cakes, tarts, etc.

 Its tangy flavor, silky and smooth texture make me want to eat lemon curd anytime.
 I don’t need anything to accompany my lemon curd because I can eat it straight out of the jar with a spoon.

 Lemon curd can be used as fillings for tarts, cakes, cookies or cupcakes.
 You can even use it on your plain yogurt as well.
 You can spread it on toasts.

-Freshly squeezed lemon juice and lemon zest give its beautiful tangy flavor.
-Sugar balances the tart flavor.
+- Lemons-Freshly squeezed lemon juice and lemon zest give its beautiful tangy flavor.
 I love my lemon curd not too sweet so I can feel all the tanginess.
-Butter gives the final silky touch.

-In this recipe, I use bain marie method while making my lemon curd which prevents curdling with an even heat.
-I talk about bain marie in detail below.
+In this recipe, I use the bain-marie method while making my lemon curd which prevents curdling with an even heat.
+I talk about bain-marie in detail below.

-I start by mixing lemon zest and sugar in a medium heat proof bowl.
+I start by mixing lemon zest and sugar in a medium heatproof bowl.
 This is the method I use in my Lemon Slice-and-Bake Cookies.
-It helps the zest’s oil and sugar combine and increase the lemon flavor.
+It helps the zest’s oil and sugar combine and increases the lemon flavor.

 Then I add in the eggs and lemon juice(I sieve the lemon juice after squeezing) and whisk them.
 I set aside the bowl.

-Later I whisk the mixture continously and gently for a creamy texture and even cooking.
+Later I whisk the mixture continuously and gently for a creamy texture and even cooking.
 It becomes thick in 10 minutes.